-How to Prevent RFIs From Delaying Your Project
+How to Prevent RFI Delays for Your Project

 Requests For Information, more frequently referred to as RFIs, are a highly valuable means of communicating with project owners and designers.
 These inquiries litter the inboxes and mailboxes of every construction project so people can get all the information they need to complete the work.

 Architects and designers largely do an amazing job at capturing everything construction crews need in order to complete every part of the project.
 But no matter how detailed they try to be, when contractor specialists in their respective fields examine them, they’ll invariably have questions.
 And so an RFI is drafted so they can get clarity on parts of the design that aren’t clear or need more explanation.

 RFIs serve a critical role in the workflow of construction projects, but managing them can quickly grow cumbersome.
 It’s estimated for every one million dollars in the contract, there will be around 10 RFIs.
 Each of these take around 10 days to be responded to, and over 20% of them are never given a formal response at all.

 Beyond being the cause of immediate delays, they are the precursor to contract changes that can alter the scope or specification of the contracted work.
 The most diligent contractors may submit an excess of RFIs in order to protect themselves if questions come up later.
 Each RFI can cause work stoppage or a slow down, until the contractor gets the information they need to proceed.

 RFIs happen during many parts of the construction process, but they’re most common during the bidding process and at the beginning of the project.

 - Design coordination – Architects, engineers, and owners/developers need to get clarifications on the designs, architectural plans, drawings, and other documents.